DenisB22/ReactJS-SoftUni/Final Project/pupmatch-project-reactjs/client/project-documentation.md

 13. ChatBox Component
     - This is the main component that renders the Sidebar and Chat components.
 It manages the state for the current user and the user with whom they are chatting.
 14. Sidebar Component
     - This component renders the Navbar, Searchbar, and Chats Components.
 The Navbar displays information about the current user, such as their photo and first name, and includes a Home button that redirects to the Home Component.
-The Searchbar handles searching for other users and adding them to the chats collection.
-The Chats component displays a list of all the current chats and shows the last message between the current user and each user they are chatting with.
 15. Navbar Component
     - This component displays the photo and first name of the current user, and includes a Home button that redirects to the Home Component.
 16. Searchbar.js
     - This component handles searching for other users and adding them to the chats collection.
 When the user enters the name of another user, the component searches the Firebase database for that user and displays their photo and name.
 17. Chats.js
-    - This component displays a list of all the current chats and shows the last message between the current user and each user they are chatting with.
+    - This component shows the last message between the current user and each user they are chatting with.
 It retrieves this information from the Firebase database.
 18. Chat.js
     - This component displays the name of the user the current user is chatting with.
-It includes the Messages.js and InputMessage.js components.
+It includes the Messages and InputMessage components.
 19. Messages.js
     - This component displays all the messages between the current user and the user they are chatting with.
 It retrieves this information from the Firebase database and displays each message in the form of a Message Component.
 20. Message.js